 The Ontario Sires Stakes program was established in 1974.
-The objective of the program is to promote breeding of standardbred horses in Ontario and to provide economic incentives to breeders to improve the quality of the Ontario sired horse.
+The objective of the program is to promote breeding of Standardbred horses in Ontario and to provide economic incentives to breeders to improve the quality of the Ontario Sired horse.

-The Ontario Sires Stakes program consists of a series of races for two and three year old trotters and pacers, held at tracks across Ontario from May to November of each year.
+The Ontario Sires Stakes program consists of a series of races for two and three-year-old trotters and pacers, held at tracks across Ontario from May to November of each year.

-The foundation of the Ontario Sires Stakes program is the stallions registered with the program.
+The foundation of the Ontario Sires Stakes program are the stallions registered with the program.
 To be eligible to the program the stallion must be owned or leased by an Ontario resident, and stand in the Province for his entire breeding season.
 Dual Hemisphere stallions must remain in the province of Ontario for 170 consecutive days.
 Only foals resulting from a mating between a mare in the Northern Hemisphere and a stallion registered for the OSS program are eligible for nomination to the Ontario Sires Stakes.